Assistant Dean of Liberal Arts and Sciences

 Trudy Milburn, PhD, is assistant dean of the School of Liberal Arts and Sciences and director of liberal studies and arts management and entrepreneurship.
 Her academic work examines the ways membership categories are enacted and displayed in various organizational and professional settings, both online and face-to-face.

-Dr. Milburn has been a tenured associate professor at California State University, Channel Islands and Baruch College/City University of New York.
+Dr. Milburn was previously a tenured associate professor at California State University, Channel Islands and Baruch College/City University of New York.

 Milburn, T. (Ed.)
 (2015).
 Communicating User Experience: Applying Local Strategies Research to Digital Media Design.
 Studies in New Media Series.
 Lantham, MD: Lexington Books (an imprint of Rowman & Littlefield).